Training while you work

 It’s possible to train for a new career while still working in a different field.

-Search for training providers in your region.
+Search for training providers

 The New Zealand College of Early Childhood Education offers field-based learning where you work part-time while studying towards your teaching qualification.

 If you’re already working in the health sector, Health Workforce NZ can work together with you and provide funding to the organisation you work for to assist with your career development.